admatic-tool/resilient-worker/README.md

  - control retries
  - callback on fail
  - callback on success
- - timeout a executin when fail to smoth retries
+ - timeout a executin when fail to smooth retries

 # install
 ```shell